10Kft/10kft-api/sections/zapier-integration.md

 Now, everytime a new assignment is made on the 10,000ft schedule, the person who was added to the schedule will be sent an email with the name of the Project (or Leave) that they were assigned to and the start date of that assignment.

-## Connecting 10,000ft with Zapier

-  * This step is only required when connecting 10,000ft with your Zapier account for the first time
-  * Add the 10,000ft API Token into Zapier when prompted, test and save your connection.